 Impressive specifications carry over to every other part of the vehicle.
 The trucks feature four electric motors—one for each wheel—and the higher-trim vehicles will produce about 750 horsepower and 829 lb.-ft of torque.

 Zero-to-60 should take about three seconds.
 While that’s obviously supercar-fast, electric vehicles being ludicrously quick off-the-line has become fairly common.
 So, Rivian hopes to impress further with off-road performance.

-“There’s still a misconception that EVs are kind of a clean, precious, on-road thing you wouldn’t load up to go anywhere and get dirty,” said Hunt.
-“We think that’s wrong, our electric adventure vehicles we’re building are out to disprove that.”
+“There’s still a misconception that EVs are kind of a clean, precious, on-road thing you wouldn’t load up to go anywhere and get dirty,” Hunt said.
+“We think that’s wrong—our electric adventure vehicles we’re building are out to disprove that.”

-Both trucks feature all-wheel drive, adjustable air suspension you can crank up to over 14” of ground clearance and will be able to wade through over three feet of water.
-The rear bumpers feature a Land Rover-esque upwards swoop – hinting at their 30-34 degree departure angle.
+Both trucks feature all-wheel drive and adjustable air suspension that can be cranked up to more than 14 inches of ground clearance to allow drivers to be able to wade through more than three feet of water.
+The rear bumpers feature a Land Rover-esque upward swoop—hinting at their 30- to 34-degree departure angle.

 Check out how Rivian’s trucks compare to the Ford F-150 Raptor Crew Cab, Jeep Wrangler JL four-door, and Land Rover Defender 110 below.